cloudspace/node-rails/README.md

 Go to the node-rails directory in the root of the application and npm install

     $ cd node-rails && npm install

+Add underscore, node, and socket.io to your application.js file, after JQuery, in that order

+	//= jquery
+	...
+	//= underscore
+	//= node
+	//= socket.io
+	...

 Add the node_rails_client helper to the end of &lt;head&gt; of your application layout, passing in @current_user as a parameter

     <head>